Traffic stop: Reducing minor traffic stops

 Illinois in 2016 found contraband in one stop per 242.

 In July 2021 a study found that State patrol traffic stops were not associated with reduced motor vehicle crash deaths and suggested other strategies such as motor vehicle modifications, community-based safety initiatives, improved access to health care, or prioritizing trauma care as other reduction efforts.

 France, England and Wales use traffic stops at a quarter to a third of the US rate.

-Table of state & local practices
+Table of state and local practices

+Racial disparities

+Stanford has compiled data on race of drivers stopped in 200 million traffic stops.